Sokoban (倉庫番) is a puzzle video game created in Japan in 1981 by Hiroyuki Imabayashi.

 Katakana: ソウコバン.
 Hiragana: そうこばん.

-I'm infinitely grateful to Mr Takatoshi, who helped me with:
+I'm really grateful to Mr Takatoshi, who helped me with: